 4. Recognize that you can only control certain things

-Try writing a list of things you can control and things outside of your control.
+Try writing a list of things you can control versus things outside of your control.
 Focus on the things you can do something about.
+You can’t do anything about certain circumstances or what others think or feel about you.
+However, you can choose your attitude, how you spend your time, and certain things you allow into your life.

 5. Stay away from negative people and spaces

 Especially for the short term, you need to stay away from negative people and spaces.
-These only add stress to your life and cause more mommy burnout.
+These only add chronic stress to your life and cause more mommy burnout.
+This is a time to put your own needs above those who are draining you.

 6. Simplify your life

-There are so many ways to simplify your life, so be sure to pick a few areas to focus on.
+There are so many different ways to simplify your life as well as household chores, so be sure to pick a few areas to focus on.
 By simplifying, you will be able to reduce the stress in your life.
+Simplifying was one of the best things I did as a mom.
+It can really make a difference in your overall mental health.

 7. Fix your expectations